 Day 6 Village Homestay

 Set off early, around 8 am, through Mae Taeng Valley to Elephant Nature Park.
 The drive is about 60 kilometres (approximately 1.5 hours).
 This unique project provides a sanctuary and rescue centre for elephants.
 Greeted by an expert guide, learn about the problems these creatures face in South East Asia.
 You'll have the chance to see these amazing beasts from the viewing platform where you can give them their morning tea!
-A local guide will take you around the park where you will get to know the elephants story.
-Enjoy some lunch before elephant bathing time.
-Watching these magnificent elephants bath from the river bank is quite the sight.
-We head off in the afternoon to the warm and welcoming village of Ban Hua Tung (approximately 45 minutes).
+A local guide will take you around the park where you will get to know the elephant’s story.
+Enjoy some lunch before elephant bathing time, watching these magnificent elephants’ bath from the riverbank is quite the sight.
+Head off in the afternoon to the warm and welcoming village of Ban Hua Tung (approximately 45 minutes).
 The community will invite you and your family into their village for the night for a truly unique experience.
 Be treated to a home-cooked dinner and a traditional Thai dancing performance.
-Notes: The Chiang Mai and homestay days may be swapped or shuffled around, depending on the commitments and availability of the host family.

 Day 7 Chiang Mai